ianhundere/rpi-k3s/README.md

 # rpi-k3s

-These manifests are supported by 4 Raspberry Pi 4s with 4GB RAM and a Beelink Mini S with a N5095 CPU and 8GB RAM (dedicated to Plex).
+These manifests are supported by 4 Raspberry Pi 4s with 4GB RAM and a Beelink Mini S with a N5095 CPU and 8GB RAM.

 ## initial setup